faiyazkhan024/sandbox-archive/multi-level-dropdowns/README.md

 - **[ReactJS](https://react.dev/)**: is a popular JavaScript library for building user interfaces.
 It provides a declarative syntax for describing the UI and a component-based architecture for organizing code.
 - **[Typescript](https://www.typescriptlang.org/)**: is a superset of JavaScript that adds type annotations to the language.
 It provides better type checking and code analysis than plain JavaScript, and can help catch errors before they occur at runtime.
 - **[CSS Modules](https://create-react-app.dev/docs/adding-a-css-modules-stylesheet/)**: is a system for modularizing CSS code, which makes it easier to manage and reuse.
 It allows you to write CSS code that is scoped to a particular component, so that it doesn't conflict with other CSS styles.
+- **[Context API](https://react.dev/reference/react/createContext)**: is a react's built-in feature for managing global state and sharing data between components.
+You can create context and provider components in the contexts/ directory to facilitate global state management in your project.

 ## Configuration